thigabiga/portfolio/README.md

 Portfolio
 ======

-Portfolio of code and design samples.
+This is a website I built using JavaScript, Node.js, Express,.js, and Handlebars.js to display a portfolio of code and design samples.

 ---